 Make Authentic Italian Amatriciana Sauce in less than 30 minutes.
 This is a recipe you don't want to miss!
 A classic Italian pasta dish to add to your favorites.

-More classic Italian pasta recipes: Authentic Cacio e Pepe Recipe (Best Tips), Authentic Italian Pasta Carbonara (no cream), and Authentic Italian Spaghetti all Puttanesca Recipe.
+More classic Italian pasta recipes: Authentic Cacio e Pepe Recipe (Best Tips), Authentic Italian Pasta Carbonara (no cream), Spaghetti with Tomato Paste Sauce, and Authentic Italian Spaghetti all Puttanesca Recipe.
 Bring a taste of Italy to your table and share this easy pasta dish with family and friends!

 Make sure to read: How Long to Boil Spaghetti Pasta Perfectly Every Time to elevate this dish even more!